 Brex Card - the best option for funded, early-stage companies.
 With a generous spending limit based on the company’s funding and performance, and no personal guarantee, it’s truly built for the Silicon Valley-style startup.
 Sign up now.

-AmEx Corporate Program for Startups - probably going to be a decent option.
+AmEx Corporate Program for Startups - a decent option.
 The biggest innovation they are offering is breaking the link between the founder’s credit.
-The perks seem a little too small business owner focused.
+The perks seem a little too small business owner focused, and we don’t love the accounting software integration as much as Brex’s.
 We’ll be able to more firmly review this product after some of our clients get their hands on it - and we’ll update this page once we know more.